Where to enjoy this year's sakura in Kyushu and Shikoku.

 Some 1,300 cherry blossom trees can be found in this park overlooking Hakata Bay.
 Extremely popular for hanami picnics, Nishi Park is one of Japan’s top sakura viewing spots.
 There are also spectacular views of the bay, Shikanoshima Island, and Fukuoka City.
 During sakura (cherry blossom) season, food stalls spring up along the walkway leading to Terumo Shrine in the park.
 Go at night to see the trees illuminated.

 The Fukuoka Castle Ruins are home to more than 1,000 cherry blossoms.
 Located inside Maizuru Park, all that remains of the fortress are ancient stone walls, which, thankfully, look beautiful in contrast with the white and pink flowers.
 The moat surrounding the castle also creates a lovely mirror image of the trees.
 From late March to mid-April, the Fukuoka Castle Sakura Festival attracts more than 30,000 visitors a year, so expect large crowds.
-Luckily, this is yet another spot with a brilliant illumination for night viewing.

 Take a ferry across the bay from Fukuoka City, and you’ll discover little Nokonoshima Island.
 The locals love it for outdoor activities like camping and barbecues, but it’s even more famous for its flower garden.
 In spring the island is splashed with color, including pink and white from 260 blooming cherry blossom trees.
 Crowded all year long, Nokonoshima Island is especially popular with newlyweds.